If you've ever wanted a cake that tastes like your favourite coffee order in dessert form - this Chocolate Espresso Cake is it!

 Troubleshooting

-If your buttercream doesn't look silky smooth or thick, see my Russian Buttercream post for troubleshooting.
+Frosting - If your buttercream doesn't look silky smooth or thick, see my guide on how to fix broken buttercream.
 If your frosting looks like it became too aerated in the whipping process, you can mix it on low speed with a paddle attachment for one minute to make it smoother.

 Assemble and Decorate